 Audio may refer to any of the following:

 Any digital information with speech or music stored on and played through a computer is known as an audio file or sound file.
-One of the most common types of audio file formats used today is the MP3.
+One of the most common audio file formats used today is MP3.
 Clicking the triangular button on the following embedded player plays a short MP3 file in your browser.

 How is an audio file created?

-To record a voice or music played outside a computer, an audio file is created using a microphone to record sound it detects.
+To record a voice or music played outside a computer, an audio file is created using a microphone to record the sound it detects.
 The sound is converted to a digital signal the computer uses to create the audio file.
 Audio files can also be created using software running on a computer.
 For example, a person could use an audio program, like Audacity, to record the sound played in a video file.

-What are common file extension and types?
+What are common file extensions and types?

-As mentioned above MP3 is the most common audio file extension.
+MP3 is the most common audio file extension.
 However, there are other audio file extensions and types.
 For a list of the most common audio file types, see: What are the most common file types and file extensions?